Victoria-Qiao/Cassava-Leaf-Disease-Classification/README.md

 ## 5. What I learned from this project

 1) Larned many image pre-processing techniques, to increase the variety of data.
-2) Got to know many convolutional neural networks and their structures, as well as ensembling of different models to do classification.
+2) Got to know many convolutional neural networks and their structures, as well as ensembling of different models to do classification (But the inference speed may decrease).